JacobLondon/VirtualMachine/README.md

 # Virtual Machine
-A virtual processor which has similar characteristics to an ARM processor.
-Written in C++.
+A virtual processor which has some characteristics similar to an ARM or MIPS processor.
+Written in C++ for interaction with C++ from scripts.
 Due to the nature of the processor being in software, the instructions will not follow fixed length formats.
 Additionally, the virtual machine will be a single cycle system; parallelism is not planned for at this stage.
-The virtual machine will be a 64-bit system; therefore the host machine must be able to support 64-bit C++ operations.
+The virtual machine can be either a 32-bit or 64-bit system based on the REGISTER_WIDTH macro (defaults to 32 if unspecified).
 ## Requirements
+* C++ 17 is used
+* NCurses
   * Must be able to link ncurses.h
   * Due to an issue with ncurses' interaction with printing repeated characters, $TERM (on an Ubuntu system) must be set to `gnome`
-  * `export TERM=gnome`
+  * `$ export TERM=gnome`
   * This issue may be different depending on the system.
 ## Registers
 * 32 64-bit integer registers